Are you totally excited that you’re bringing a puppy home for the first time?

 Starting with your home.

-One day I went to charge my laptop then realized I couldn’t because the wire was all chewed up (Yes, that happened to me).
+One day I went to charge my laptop and then realized I couldn’t because the wire was all chewed up by my new puppy at the time.
+(Yes, that happened to me).

-Ok, I didn’t think much about preparing my home when I got my first puppy, but I learned a lesson.
-I knew that next time I was bringing a puppy home, it wasn’t going to happen again.
+Ok, I didn’t think much about preparing my home when I got my first puppy, but I learned a lesson that puppy preparation is important… I knew that the next time I brought a puppy home, it wouldn’t happen again.